Minipada/ros2_data_collection/doc/src/dc/destinations/flb_kinesis_data_streams.md

 ## Description

 The Amazon Kinesis Data Streams output plugin allows to ingest your records into the [Kinesis](https://aws.amazon.com/kinesis/data-streams/) service.
-This is the documentation for the core Fluent Bit Kinesis plugin written in C. It has all the core features of the [aws/amazon-kinesis-streams-for-fluent-bit](https://github.com/aws/amazon-kinesis-streams-for-fluent-bit).
-Golang Fluent Bit plugin released in 2019.
-The Golang plugin was named kinesis; this new high performance and highly efficient kinesis plugin is called kinesis_streams to prevent conflicts/confusion.
-See [here](https://github.com/fluent/fluent-bit-docs/tree/43c4fe134611da471e706b0edb2f9acd7cdfdbc3/administration/aws-credentials.md) for details on how AWS credentials are fetched.
-See [fluent bit page](https://docs.fluentbit.io/manual/pipeline/outputs/kinesis) for more information.
+See [fluent bit page](https://docs.fluentbit.io/manual/pipeline/outputs/s3) for more information.

 ## Parameters